 For a list of GLs within the SySR related to humanitarian assistance and trade with Syria, please see OFAC’s April 16, 2020 Fact Sheet: Provision of Humanitarian Assistance and Trade to Combat COVID-19.
 Further, Section 7425 of the Caesar Act codifies, with some exceptions, the general license in § 542.516 of the SySR that authorizes certain services in support of NGOs.
 Additionally, Section 7432 of the Caesar Act includes a humanitarian waiver for activities not otherwise covered by GL § 542.516 of the SySR.

 Furthermore, non-U.S. persons do not risk exposure to sanctions pursuant to the Caesar Act for engaging in or facilitating transactions and activities authorized pursuant to Syria GL 22, or transactions that are ordinarily incident and necessary to give effect to the activities authorized in Syria GL 22, or any other general license issued pursuant to the SySR.

 Please note that this guidance with respect to non-U.S. persons does not apply to transactions and activities that may be subject to sanctions under other sanctions programs administered by OFAC (e.g., transactions with blocked persons designated under Executive Order (E.O.)
-13224 (OFAC’s counterterrorism authority) or E.O.
+13224, as amended (OFAC’s counterterrorism authority) or E.O.
 13894 (OFAC’s Syria-related authority)), unless exempt or otherwise permitted by OFAC.